-This tutorial is a step-by-step guide about how to set up and run a simulation of the airflow around a truck using the Lattice-Bolzman solver.
-Note that this solver is accessible for professional users only.
+This tutorial is a step-by-step guide on setting up and running an external aerodynamics simulation around a truck using the Incompressible Lattice-Boltzmann solver\(^1\).
+Note that this solver is accessible on-demand, for professional users only.

-If you want to perform external aerodynamics with a community license, you can check out
+If you want to perform external aerodynamics with a community license, please check out this tutorial.

 This tutorial teaches, using a truck model, how to: